psibomana/ski/README.md

 * Implement jumps
 * Get faster as the game progresses
 * Add a timer
 * Reset the game once the game is over
+* Pause and resume the game
 * Feed the hungry Rhino (Coming Soon)
-* Pause and resume the game (Coming Soon)

 ## Demo
 The demo application can be found here: https://sasipa-ski.herokuapp.com/